-The Monash Gardens for Wildlife booklet is a useful booklet for those wishing to find out what they can do in their own garden to encourage wildlife.
-There are many examples of local native plants to support the original vegetation in the Monash area.
+The Monash Gardens for Wildlife booklet is useful for people wanting to find out what they can do in their own garden to encourage wildlife.
+There are many examples of local native plants to support original vegetation in the Monash area.

 Download the booklet here: Gardens for Wildlife booklet